willymcallister/willymcallister.github.io/about.md

 Welcome to Spinning Numbers.
 The topics covered here are what you might be taught as an undergraduate in electrical engineering.
 I try to talk to you as a good friend who wants to help you understand these beautiful ideas.
 I started learning about electricity when I was about twelve years old.
 My first sense of wonder came from a tube radio.
 This warm little box played music sent with invisible waves from miles away.
 Are you kidding me!
 How great is that!
 I was hooked.
 Here was this amazing invention that came from the minds of humans.
 Count me in.

 I remember how hard was to grasp the ideas of electricity.
-After I graduated form college and started my career, every few years I would have to go back to study the fundamentals I needed for a new project.
+After I graduated from college and started my career, every few years I would have to go back to study the fundamentals I needed for a new project.
 Years into my job there were moments where I would slap my head and say, "So *that's* what that means!"
 I hope these videos and articles help you to have similar Aha! moments, but without the long years in between.

 This material has its roots in my time at [Khan Academy](https://www.khanacademy.org/science/electrical-engineering) in 2015-16 when I was the Content Fellow for Electrical Engineering.